 While Sher Christopher’s sculptures are theatrical and fantastical, Bert Simons’s are grounded firmly in reality.
 Using the open source CAD software Blender, Simons sculpts, renders and textualizes his creations before printing them out, folding and sticking them together.
-He has even made a ‘clone’ of himself, which you can download on his website.
+He has even made a clone of himself,

 3. Peter Callesen